sf105/sttp-book/_chapters/chapter1.md

 A fault in the code does not have to cause a failure.
 If the code containing the fault is not being run, it can also not cause a failure.
-Failures only occur when the end user is using the system, when it does not behave correctly.
+Failures only occur when the end user is using the system, when they notice it not behaving as expected.

 Finally we have the error, also called a mistake.
 An error is a human action that cause the system to run not as expected.